Anakbayan: Membership

 Anakbayan is open to Filipino youth aged 13–35.
 As a grassroots organization, Anakbayan goes into communities to hold activities such as alternative classes, forums, discussions, political education, integration among impoverished communities, relief operations, dialogue and engagement among government officials and other civic groups, and various forms of protest actions.
-Panday Sining serves as the cultural arm of Anakbayan.
+Panday Sining served as the cultural arm of Anakbayan, giving artists in the movement the space to express their political beliefs through creative mediums.

-As of 2019, Anakbayan has more than 20,000 members worldwide, found through chapters all around the Philippines and abroad.
+As of 2019, Anakbayan has more than 20,000 members worldwide, found through chapters all around the Philippines and abroad whose international members have Filipino origin.
 Aside from chapters in the United States, Anakbayan chapters are also present throughout lands of the Filipino diaspora, such as in Canada, Europe, Japan, and Australia.

 Controversies

-Alleged connections to the CPP-NPA
+Alleged Connections to the CPP-NPA

-Anakbayan, along with other allied organizations within the Bagong Alyansang Makabayan, has been accused of supporting—or being directly involved, with the Communist Party of the Philippines and its armed wing, the New People's Army.
+Anakbayan, along with other allied organizations within the Bagong Alyansang Makabayan, have been accused of supporting or being directly involved with the Communist Party of the Philippines and its armed wing, the New People's Army.
 The organization has been tagged as being allegedly involved in recruitment in universities by the Philippine government.
 Officials have accused Anakbayan as being part of the armed organization that aims to overthrow the government.
 Anakbayan has repeatedly condemned these accusations, which they call a form of red-tagging.